Complete guide to Cycling in Bourg d’Oisans

-The Oisans region in the French Alps is a must for any cycling enthusiast.
-The village of Bourg-d’Oisans and cycling go hand in hand.
-The area is renowned for its many Tour de France climbs such as Alpe d’Huez, Col du Glandon and the Col de la Croix de Fer.
+Cycling and Bourg d’Oisans go hand in hand.
+With its location at the base of the climb of Alpe d’Huez, the village of Bourg-d’Oisans is a perfect place to base yourself for a cycling holiday.
+The surrounding area – the Oisans – is renowned for its many Tour de France climbs such as Alpe d’Huez, Col du Glandon, and the Col de la Croix de Fer.
 The villages themselves also cater very well to the cycling market.
-In the warmer months, particularly in the summer, the region is amass with cyclists looking to take on the various alpine passes which the area has in abundance.
+In the warmer months, particularly in the summer, the region is amassed with cyclists looking to take on the various alpine passes that the area has in abundance.
 Discover more about the region below.

-The riding available to you from the Oisans region reads like a veritable cycling bucket list.
-Climbs such as the infamous Alpe d’Huez, Col du Galibier, Col de la Croix de Fer and Col du Glandon all make regular appearances in the Tour de France.
-All these climbs are easily accessible from the village.
-Of course the actual riding itself will be anything but easy!
-Here, deep in the French Alps you will be well served with compact gearing as you head out to ride up the numerous hors categorie climbs.
+The cycling available to you from the Bourg d’Oisans and the surrounding region reads like a veritable cycling bucket list.
+Climbs such as the infamous Alpe d’Huez, Col du Galibier, Col de la Croix de Fer, and Col du Glandon all make regular appearances in the Tour de France.
+All these cycling routes are easily accessible from Bourg d’Oisans.
+Of course, the actual riding itself will be anything but easy!
+Here, deep in the French Alps, you will be well served with compact gearing as you head out to ride up the numerous hors categorie climbs.

-All the routes listed below start and finish in the village of Bourg d’Oisans itself.
+All the cycling routes listed below start and finish in the village of Bourg d’Oisans itself.
 Each route includes the ability to download files to a range of devices and includes other helpful information.
 Some of the routes are a loop so can be ridden in either direction.
-One thing is certain – each route ends with a long downhill return to Bourg d’Oisans – a great reward for reaching those alpine summits.
+One thing is certain – each ride ends with a long downhill return to Bourg d’Oisans – a great reward for reaching those alpine summits.
 Click below to see the riding options in greater detail:

-Grenoble is the largest city and the natural gateway travelling to the Oisans Region.
-It is well connected by regular bus and rail services with onwards connections to to the area.
+If you are planning a cycling holiday in Bourg d’Oisans then Grenoble is the largest city and the natural gateway traveling to the Oisans region.
+It is well connected by regular bus and rail services with onwards connections to the area.
 Rome2rio.com is an excellent site to help plan your trip to the French Alps.
-Simply enter your start and end points and it will tell you the different options available, cost range and timetable.
+Simply enter your start and endpoints and it will tell you the different options available, cost range, and timetable.